Figwit

 When Frodo says “I will take it!”, we are so impressed we start to think “Frodo is great!"
 But before we finish, the camera pans and we see Figwit, smoldering enigmatically in the background.
 All other thoughts are whisked away by that elf – who is THAT?!
 He’s gorgeous!

-Director Peter Jackson stated in the DVD commentary for The Return of the King that Figwit was called back and given dialogue in the third film “just for fun for the fans” because “so much fuss has been made about him over the last couple of years”.
+In 2003, McKenzie reappeared in The Lord of the Rings: The Return of the King, this time credited as "Elven Escort."
+In this film, he was given two speaking lines and only a few more seconds of screen time.
+The film director Peter Jackson later stated in the DVD commentary for The Return of the King that McKenzie was called back and given dialogue in the third film “just for fun for the fans” because “so much fuss has been made about him over the last couple of years”.

 Identity Revealed

-After looking up his names in the credits, fans discovered Figwit’s true identity, Bret Mckenzie.
-Mckenzie is more widely known as one half of the comedic folk-rap duo from New Zealand, Flight of the Conchords, who had their own self-titled series on HBO.
-Mckenzie, who was only now aware of his Lord of the Rings fandom, said it was “pretty weird, but I’m flattered.”
+After looking up his names in the credits, fans eventually identified Figwit as New Zealander actor and musician Bret Mckenzie.
+The actor eventually reached the celebrity status in 2005 as one half of the comedic folk-rap duo Flight of the Conchords[15], most notable for their HBO stand-up program and an HBO comedy series with the same name.
+Mckenzie, who only became aware of his Lord of the Rings fandom following his commercial success, said it was "pretty weird, but I'm flattered."

 Reprisal Role in The Hobbit